Celebrating My First Father’s Day Without My Dad

 This past Sunday, we celebrated Father’s Day.
 The boys and I enjoyed our day with Craig.
 We took a drive around a lake, laughed, and enjoyed spending time together.

 My heart hurt, though.
 Not because of anything that Craig did; he is an amazing dad to our boys.
 It was the first Father’s Day without my dad.

 It was the first Father’s Day that I didn’t mail a card out (usually late) with a gift card to Walmart stuffed in it.

 It was the first Father’s Day that I didn’t call my dad.

 It was the first Father’s Day of many where my memories of him will have to suffice.

 Larger than Life

 Growing up, I always viewed my dad as larger than life.
 In my mind, he was one of the tallest people I ever saw.
-In reality, he was round 5’11’.
+In reality, he was around 5’11’.
 He grayed prematurely, so everyone thought he was older than he was.
 Every summer, my parents would take my brother and me on vacation.
 Whether it was down to St. Louis for a Cardinal game or to Ohio for fun at Cedar Point or Kings Island amusement parks, we always took a vacation.

 I looked up to and idolized my dad, but things changed after those turbulent teen years.
-He worked third shift, and I rarely saw him.
+He worked the third shift, and I rarely saw him.
 We weren’t that close and drifted apart for a while.
-It wasn’t until after my mom passed away, that we started to talk weekly and patched things up in our relationship.
+It wasn’t until after my mom passed away that we started to talk weekly and patched things up in our relationship.
 After my brother passed away, I called him daily.
 We always talked about work and the weather.
 Oh, how I wish I could talk about the weather with him again.